Minimum degrees for powers of paths and cycles: Main lemmas and proof of Theorem

 \section{Main lemmas and proof of Theorem~\ref{thm:cycle-path-power}}

-Our proof of Theorem~\ref{thm:cycle-path-power} uses the well-established technique combining the regularity method, which involves the joint application of Szemer\'edi's Regularity Lemma~\cite{Szemeredi-regularity} and the so-called Blow-up Lemma by Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KomlosSarkozySzemeredi-blowup}, and the stability method.
+Our proof of Theorem~\ref{thm:cycle-path-power} uses the well-established technique that combines the regularity method, which involves the joint application of Szemer\'edi's regularity lemma~\cite{Szemeredi} and the blow-up lemma of Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KomlosSarkozySzemeredi-blowup}, and the stability method.
 However, this provides only a loose framework for proofs of this kind.
 In particular, the proof of our stability lemma is significantly more involved than in~\cite{AllenBoettcherHladky} and is the main contribution of this paper.
-For our application we will define the concept of the connected $K_{k+1}$-components of a graph, which generalises the concept of the connected triangle components of a graph introduced by Allen, B\"ottcher and Hladk\'y~\cite{AllenBoettcherHladky}.
+For our application we will define the concept of a connected $K_{k+1}$-component of a graph, which generalises the concept of a connected triangle component of a graph introduced by Allen, B\"ottcher and Hladk\'y~\cite{AllenBoettcherHladky}.

 In this section we explain how we utilise connected $K_{k+1}$-components, the regularity method and the stability method.
 We first introduce the necessary definitions and formulate our main lemmas.
 Then, we detail how these lemmas imply Theorem~\ref{thm:cycle-path-power} at the end of this section.